 Making sure you're using the right file format is also important.
 PNG images are really useful if you want transparent pixels in your picture, but they usually take up more space than JPEGs.

 “If you have a PNG that has no transparent pixels, consider converting it into a JPEG before uploading it,” Alexander advises.
 “Use Photoshop or a service like PNG2JPG to change your file's format.”

-Oliver is an independent editor, content consultant, and founder of Pixel Pioneers.
-Formerly the editor of net magazine, he has been involved with the web design and development industry for more than a decade, and helps businesses across the world create content that connects with their customers.
-He also co-founded the international web conference Generate, and is particularly passionate about user experience, inclusive design, and advocating for social good.
+Oliver is an independent editor, content consultant, and founder of the Pixel Pioneers events series.
+He has been involved with the web design and development industry for more than 15 years and helps businesses across the world create content that connects with their customers.